Who Is the Committee?

 Noella Sudbury, JD

-Nick Weaver, PharmD MBA
+Nick Weaver, PharmD, MBA

 OSAC Committee Members come from a variety of backgrounds and areas of expertise.
 Each member brings knowledge and experience critical to understanding and working in the Opioid Crisis space.